mostaphaRoudsari/honeybee-primer/text/components/_Run_Energy_Simulation.md

 Connect the output HBGeneratorSystem from the Honeybee_generationsystem component here to model EnergyPlus Photovoltaic and Wind generator systems in this simulation.
 * ##### simulationOutputs [Optional]
 A list of the outputs that you would like EnergyPlus to write into the result CSV file.
 This can be any set of any outputs that you would like from EnergyPlus, writen as a list of text that will be written into the IDF.
 It is recommended that, if you are not expereinced with writing EnergyPlus outputs, you should use the "Honeybee_Write EP Result Parameters" component to request certain types of common outputs.
 If no value is input here, this component will automatically request outputs of heating, cooling, lighting, and equipment energy use.
+* ##### additionalStrings [Optional]
+THIS OPTION IS JUST FOR ADVANCED USERS OF ENERGYPLUS.
+You can input additional text strings here that you would like written into the IDF.
+The strings input here should be complete EnergyPlus objects that are correctly formatted.
+You can input as many objects as you like in a list.
+This input can be used to write objects into the IDF that are not currently supported by Honeybee.
 * ##### writeIdf [Required]
 Set to "True" to have the component take your HBZones and other inputs and write them into an IDF file.
 The file path of the resulting file will appear in the idfFileAddress output of this component.
 Note that only setting this to "True" and not setting the output below to "True" will not automatically run the IDF through EnergyPlus for you.
 * ##### runEnergyPlus [Optional]